President and Founder

 Sibley works with the Gender Justice Program at the International Center for Transitional Justice, where she has also worked on fundraising and development.
 While pursuing a B.A. in Psychology from the University of Texas at Austin, Sibley focused her research on the arts as a tool for change within the juvenile justice system.
 She holds an M.S. in Global Affairs from New York University, where she undertook field research in Tunisia, Bosnia and Herzegovina and Serbia for projects related to the psychology of identity in transitional settings.
 She lived and taught in Monteria, Colombia for a year and speaks fluent Spanish.
 She is thrilled to be working with The Peace Project to promote its mission of creating safe, peaceful and tolerant communities.

-Awista Ayub, Board Member
+Awista Ayub, Advisor to the Board of Directors

 Awista Ayub is the deputy director of New America’s Fellows program.
 She is the author of Kabul Girls Soccer Club (Hyperion).
 Ayub has served as an advisory council member and contributor to espnw.com and has written about issues pertaining to Muslim women in sports.
 Prior to joining New America, Ayub worked as the director of South Asia programs at Seeds of Peace and was based in Mumbai, India with extensive travel to Pakistan and Afghanistan for three years of her six years in this role.
 She also worked for the Embassy of Afghanistan in Washington, D.C. as the education and health officer.
 She has been featured in a number of national news publications and programs for her work in Afghanistan that includes ABC News, NPR, ESPN, Glamour Magazine, CNN, New York Daily News, Sports Illustrated, the San Francisco Chronicle, Washingtonian, and USA Today.
 She received her B.S. in chemistry from the University of Rochester, and her M.P.A. from the University of Delaware.